sameer-h/Dictionary-Encoder-Decoder/README.md

 # Dictionary Encoder and Decoder
 Computers often store data using a compression algorithm to save space in memory.
 In this project, I implemented a hardware-based method of encoding and decoding data using dictionaries.

-Download the description docx file to see the full explanation on the project and its implementation.
+Download the description docx file in this repo to see the full explanation on the project and its implementation.

 ## Instructions on how to run ##